-Under our Guaranteed Standards of Service, if we fail to respond to your written complaint within 10 working days from receipt we will automatically issue you with a payment of £30.
+We aim to resolve complaints within 5 working days, but from time to time there can be reasons this may take a little longer.
+Under our Guaranteed Standard of Service, if we fail to respond to your written complaint within 10 working days, we will automatically issue you with a payment of £30.

 We hope that you will always be satisfied with our response, but if not, please write to our Service Delivery Team Manager at the same address.

-If you are dissatisfied with the way your complaint has been dealt with you can request an independent review from the Consumer Council for Water (CCWater) who represent water and sewerage consumers.
+If you are dissatisfied with the way your complaint has been dealt with at step 2, or if it is still unresolved after 8 weeks, you can request an independent review from CCW, which represents water and sewerage consumers.

 - Consumer Council for Water